 Professor of Occupational Therapy

-Her current research focuses on volunteerism in adapted sports, home lighting for older adults, and examining the efficacy of back-pack safety programming.
+Her current research focuses on volunteerism in adapted sports, home lighting for older adults, light and health, and examining the efficacy of back-pack safety programming.
 Her interest in health promotion extends internationally as she provide interprofessional oral health educational programs in the rural Bahamas with dental hygiene faculty and students from Tunxis Community College.
 She has published over 50 articles in peer-reviewed and non-peer-reviewed publications.
 She is also proud to have started an adapted soccer program called TOPS soccer in which highshool students are buddies to players with special challenges.

 1995 – Present

 1988 – 1990

 Los Angeles, CA

 1979 – 1981